studentinsights/studentinsights/README.md

 (For an explanation see [this Stackoverflow discussion](http://stackoverflow.com/questions/23375740/pgconnectionbad-fe-sendauth-no-password-supplied))

 ## Local development with Docker
 Alternately, you can run the project locally in Docker containers using docker-compose.
+This [blog post](http://www.ybrikman.com/writing/2015/05/19/docker-osx-dev/) has great background motivation on why it's useful to use Docker for local development.

 First, install VirtualBox and Docker Toolbox.